Resident Evil: Revelations: Development

 Revelations was developed by Capcom and directed by Koshi Nakanishi, who had worked as a game designer for Resident Evil 5.
 The game was developed simultaneously with Resident Evil: The Mercenaries 3D and the team in charge of the project was not involved in the production of Resident Evil 6.
-The team chose to develop the game for the Nintendo 3DS because they felt that its 3D capabilities could produce a "tense, scary experience with a realistic atmosphere that could make players feel like there could be something lurking around every corner."
-They decided to give the game an episodic structure with short and varied chapters to make it suitable for playing on a handheld game console.
-The Raid Mode was designed so that players could "bring the game to their friend's house and enjoy it with friends face to face, as they talk."
+The team chose to develop for the Nintendo 3DS because they felt that its 3D capabilities could produce a "tense, scary experience with a realistic atmosphere that could make players feel like there could be something lurking around every corner."
+They decided to use an episodic structure with short and varied chapters to make it suitable for playing on a handheld game console.
+The Raid Mode was designed so that players could "bring the game to their friend's house and enjoy it with friends face to face, as they talk".

 The developer's main goal was to bring back the content and horror of the Resident Evil roots, while at the same time trying to modernize the gameplay.
-A cruise ship was chosen as the main setting for the game because it could provide claustrophobic corridors and make the player helpless in the middle of the ocean.
+A cruise ship was chosen as the main setting because it could provide claustrophobic corridors and make the player helpless in the middle of the ocean.
 The ship's main hall was inspired by the Palais Garnier opera house in Paris.
 Enemies were designed to moan and emit terrifying sounds before being spotted by the player.
 Nakanishi remarked that this mechanic allows players to determine which enemies are coming for them from their sound alone.
 Although zombies are the main enemies in the first Resident Evil games, the team opted to create "water-logged" creatures with deformed structures for Revelations to widen the variety of enemies of the franchise.